CS2450-Spring-2024/FinalProject/docs/Use_Cases.md

 1) The student inputs a LOAD instruction into their program.
 2) UVSim loads the word from the specified memory location into the accumulator.

-### Use Case 5: Storing the Accumulator's Value in Memory
+### Use Case 5: Store the Accumulator's Value in Memory
 Actor: Student

 Description: Use the STORE instruction to store the word from the accumulator into a specific memory location.